 speaker

 Jake Katsikos

 Got you.
 Thank you.
-And then you expect the cost of funds for the warehouse lines to drop further.
+And then, do you expect the cost of funds for the warehouse lines to drop further?
 And if that were to happen, would that potentially encourage you to get more active in building your pipeline?

 speaker

-I mean, we've definitely seen the larger investment banks get more aggressive on financing terms, you know, close to the term of the new year.
-So we're actively, you know, taking advantage of that.
+I mean, we've definitely seen the larger investment banks get more aggressive on financing terms, you know, post the term of the new year.
+So we're actively taking advantage of that.
 I think it's really just about, you know, the overall kind of A to Z ROEs.
-We're not, you know, the warehouse is only part of the life cycle of a loan coming onto the balance sheet of MIT.
-So it's really also about where the securitization markets are pricing, probably more so than just the, you know, gestation warehouse terms.
+We're not, you know, the warehouse is only part of the life cycle of the loan coming onto the balance sheet of MIT.
+So it's really also about where the securitization markets are pricing, probably more so than just the, you know, just the issuing warehouse terms.

+speaker